 Your California LLC name cannot imply that it is a Corporation or any other type of business entity that is not an LLC.

 You cannot use the following words or designators anywhere in your California LLC name:

 - LP or L.P.

 You also cannot use the following words in your LLC name:

-For example, don’t make your California LLC name sound like it’s a government agency.
-Don’t use words like Police, Fire Department, Federal, Government, United States of America, City, Town, County, or anything else that will mislead the public.
+Additionally, your California LLC name cannot include words that are prohibited by law.
+For example, you can’t make your California LLC sound like it’s a government agency.
+You can’t use words like Police, Fire Department, Federal, Government, United States of America, City, Town, or County.

 Your California LLC name must be distinguishable

 As per Section 21005.5 of the California Code of Regulations, your desired LLC name must be distinguishable (unique) upon the records of the California Secretary of State.

 For example, when the LLC examiners (the people who review LLC documents) are looking at your LLC name, they will be comparing the “core” of your LLC name to existing businesses in California.

 - articles and conjunctions (the, and, &, a, an)